indyplanets/appcenter-documentation/admin-guide/viewing-logs.md

 1. In the **Logs** navigation panel, click ![audit log](/user-guide/images/audit-log.png).
 AppCenter displays all Audit Logs by default.

  With Audit Logs, you can perform the following tasks:

-  - View all logs
+  - Search for an Audit Log
-  - Search for a log entry
+  - Refresh the System Logs

 ### Searching for Audit Logs